 - 1. Welcomes candidates in the building and provides support as requested. - 2.
 Observes the student teacher using building evaluation criteria for new teachers at least once. - 3.
 May write a letter of recommendation for the student teacher. - 4.
 Maintains contact with the university supervisor, as needed. - 5.
-May assist the university supervisor in an Exit Interview for the student teacher. - 6.
+May assist the site-based mentor teacher and university supervisor in an Exit Interview for the student teacher. - 6.
 Provides targeted work time during school workweek for employed student teachers to complete university coursework, observations, and mentoring.